SAP-samples/vora-vine/README.md

    1. Download all the files from [here](../../archive/master.zip)

+   2. Extract the downloaded content and open the command prompt.

-   2. Copy the files present in the data folder to your container using the following command:-
+   3. Navigate to the data folder and copy the files present in the data folder to your container using the following command:-

       `docker cp data <container name>:/tmp/data/`

+      *to know your container name execute the following command, by default container name will be datahub*

+      `docker ps`

-   3. Start the bash shell of the container using the following command:-
+   4. Start the bash shell of the container using the following command:-

       `docker exec -ti <Container id eg: 89a19a7df5e2> /bin/bash`

-   4. Push the files present in the data folder to HDFS.
+   5. Push the files present in the data folder to HDFS.

       `hdfs dfs –put /tmp/data/* /user/vora`